Met Office: Locations

 In September 2003 the Met Office moved its headquarters from Bracknell in Berkshire to a purpose-built £80m structure at Exeter Business Park, near junction 29 of the M5 motorway.
 The new building was officially opened on 21 June 2004 – a few weeks short of the Met Office's 150th anniversary – by Robert May, Baron May of Oxford.

 It has a worldwide presence – including a forecasting centre in Aberdeen, and offices in Gibraltar and on the Falklands.
 Other outposts lodge in establishments such as the MetOffice@Reading (formerly the Joint Centre for Mesoscale Meteorology) at University of Reading in Berkshire, the Joint Centre for Hydro-Meteorological Research (JCHMR) site at Wallingford in Oxfordshire, and there is a Met Office presence at Army and Air Force bases within the UK and abroad (including frontline units in conflict zones).
-Royal Navy weather forecasts are generally provided by naval officers, not Met Office personnel.
+Royal Navy weather forecasts are often provided by naval officers, not Met Office personnel.